 Equal Cost Multiple Path (ECMP) processing is a networking feature

-that enables the firewall to use up to four equal-cost routes to
+that enables the firewall to use up to four equal-cost routes to the

-one of those routes from the routing table and adds it to its forwarding
+those routes from the routing table and adds it to its forwarding

 table; it will not use any of the other routes unless there is an

 outage in the chosen route.
-Enabling ECMP functionality on a virtual router
+Enabling ECMP functionality on a virtual

-in its forwarding table, allowing the firewall to:
+destination in its forwarding table, allowing the firewall to: